EarthlingInteractive/fssk-react-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It can be used by itself or in conjunction with other starter kits to build full-stack project starting points.

 ## Available Scripts